 Call the experts at Legends & Heroes on 03 9421 1163 today for all your Richmond Tigers and Dustin Martin Memorabilia

 Dustin Martin – AFL History in the Making

 Dustin “Dusty” Martin is a hard man to miss with his elaborate body art.
 But this soft spoken footballer remains intriguing to AFL followers as little is known about him and what makes him tick.
-Born in Castlemaine, Victoria, to an Australian mother and a Maori father, Martin played football for Castlemaine in the Bendigo Football League.
-He left school in Year Nine and moved to Sydney with his father where he played for the Campbelltwon Blues under 18’s and was playing with the seniors by the end of the season.
+Born in Castlemaine, Victoria, Martin played football for Castlemaine in the Bendigo Football League.
+He left school in Year Nine and moved to Sydney with his father where he played for the Campbelltown Blues under 18’s and was playing with the seniors by the end of the season.